jeremy9959/Math-Python/docs/index.md

 ### Assessment

-This is a purely informal course.
+This is an informal course.
 There is no assigned homework and there are no exams.
 Grading is S/U.

 ### Resources

 Python is ubiquitous and there are many available resources.
 There are many resources on the [Python Beginners Page](https://wiki.python.org/moin/BeginnersGuide/.)
-Here are some other options.
+Note however that you should install the Anaconda distribution described below rather than using the system python or other installations.

+Other references:

 1. *Learning Python*, by Mark Lutz.
 Published by O'Reilly.
 [Available free  through the O'Reilly online library via the UConn library.](https://learning.oreilly.com/library/view/learning-python-5th/9781449355722/) This is a 1600 page comprehensive overview of the Python language.